 Struggling to figure out what content you should have on your new website?

-The most important thing you need to know about website content is that each time a visitor lands on your website they’re asking “What’s in it for me?”
+When it comes to learning how to start a blog, or any other kind of website for that matter, the most important thing you need to know about website content is that each time a visitor lands on your website they’re asking “What’s in it for me?”